stephanGarland/k8s-do-vcluster/README.md

 Destroy complete!
 Resources: 1 destroyed.
 ```

 Don't forget to manually clean up anything created with `kubectl`, like the Load Balancer.
+Alternately, if you delete the vcluster's namesapce first, everything in it (like the Load Balancer) goes away.
 Also, of course, it is possible to instantiate it with Terra{form,grunt} if you'd rather do it that way.

 # Conclusion